alps-asd/alps-asd.github.io/manuals/1.0/en/quick-start.md

 - [ https://editor.app-state-diagram.com/]( https://editor.app-state-diagram.com/)

 Features:
-- No installation required
-- Immediately available in browser
 - JSON/XML/HTML files can be loaded via drag & drop
 - Snippets and advanced code completion
-- Recommended option when local installation is not needed
-- Note: Currently unable to edit multiple files simultaneously

 ### 2. Homebrew Version

 Easiest to use in environments where [homebrew](https://brew.sh) is installed.
+It also always stays up-to-date with the latest version.

 Installation: